 Durdle Door

-Durdle Door is a natural limestone arch on the Jurassic Coast of Dorset, formed by wave erosion through a headland.
-The arch is old enough that the Romans may have known it; the name comes from the Old English word for “bore” or “pierce.”
-It’s one of the most photographed landforms in England, which has both positive and negative implications for the experience of visiting.
+Durdle Door is a natural limestone arch on the Jurassic Coast of Dorset, formed by wave erosion cutting through a headland over millions of years.
+The name comes from the Old English word for “bore” or “pierce.”
+It is one of the most photographed landforms in England, which has both positive and negative implications for the experience of visiting.
+The positive: the site has excellent infrastructure and is easy to reach.
+The negative: by 11am on a summer weekend, the steep path down to the beach is a queue in both directions.

 The Lulworth Area

-Stair Hole, just west of Lulworth Cove, is a partially collapsed cave system showing exposed layers of folded limestone — the visible evidence of the geological forces that formed the whole Jurassic Coast.
-It’s visible from a fenced viewpoint without any walking.
+Stair Hole, just west of Lulworth Cove, is a partially collapsed cave system showing exposed layers of folded limestone – visible evidence of the geological compression that created the whole Jurassic Coast.
+Visible from a fenced viewpoint without any walking.